MichelBoucey/hs-static-bin/ReadMe.md

 ### 3.3.
 Create a hs-static-bin .envrc file

-Based upon the `hs-static-bin` env vars currently exported, on can create a corresponding `.envrc` file.
+Based upon the `hs-static-bin` env vars currently exported, one can create a corresponding `.envrc` file.

 ```
 [user@box hs-static-bin] $ make envrc